rgr-rgr/ve.direct/README.md

 # ve.direct
-Interface to ve.direct protocol in php
+Interface to ve.direct protocol in php.
+Implements the hex part.